 The winner, who must be a UK resident, will receive £1500.
 The winning work will receive its first public performance in our 2018-2019 season (concert planned for March 2019).
 The second prize will be £500.
 The committee reserves the right to select additional works for performance and may assign additional prize money for this purpose.

 The work must be ‘celebratory’ in nature, no longer than 12 minutes in duration and composed for symphony orchestra including triple wind (with normal doublings available).
-Please limit percussion to a maximum of three players, and check with us at the email address below before including unusual instruments, electronics etc. For level of difficulty, composers should be guided by excerpts on our website.
+Please limit percussion to a maximum of three players, and check with us at the email address below before including unusual instruments, electronics etc. (see our percussion guidelines).
+For level of difficulty, composers should be guided by excerpts on our website.